-We are able to help special assistance passengers (including disabled or persons with reduced mobility) in a variety of different ways both inside and outside the terminal building.
-To provide assistance it is important that passengers notify their airline at least 48 hours before arriving at the airport.
+We can help special assistance passengers (including disabled or persons with reduced mobility) in a variety of different ways both inside and outside the terminal building.

 - Move from a designated point to the check-in counter.